illinoistech-itm/jhajek/itmo-444-544/weekly-assignments/module-06/lab.md

 ## Part 1

 Add to your `create-env.sh` a commands to create a [proper RDS instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html "RDS how to create with passwords managed page"), along with a `db-subnet-group`.
 Use the `--manage-master-user-password` option to allow the AWS Secrets Manager to handle your password.
 Add a read-replica to this option.
 Use `--db-instance-identifier` for `${19}` and use `db.t3.micro` as the free-tier db instance type.
 Tag your database with the module tag.
+Though it will take extra time, make use of waiters for the RDS instances.

 ## Part 2

 Modify your `destroy-env.sh` to detach and destroy all resources launched during the `create-env.sh` process.
 Watch the waiter logic.
 Note that destroying a database takes 5-15 minutes.
 Plan accordingly.
+Though it will take extra time, make use of waiters for the RDS instances.

 ## Part 3